OJnwobodo/Fitts-LawInAR_PaperCode/README.md

 Check that the Application.persistentDataPath directory exists and is writable on the HoloLens 2.
 Input Issues:

-Ensure the Input_Activator script is attached to a GameObject in the scene and correctly configured.
+Ensure the Input_Activator script is correctly configured to a GameObject in the scene.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.
+To use this project and the associated dataset, you can cite this study using: